This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

-Apply ice on your child's injury for 15 to 20 minutes every hour or as directed.
+- Apply ice on your child's injury for 15 to 20 minutes every hour or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
-Ice helps prevent tissue damage and decreases swelling and pain.
+Cover it with a towel before you place it on your child's skin.
+Ice helps decrease swelling and pain.

 Care for your child's cast or splint:

 Follow instructions about when your child may take a bath or shower.
 It is important not to get the cast or splint wet.
 Cover the device with 2 plastic bags before you let your child bathe.
-Tape the bags to your child's skin above the device to help keep out water.
+Tape the bags to your child's skin to help keep water out.
 Have your child keep the injured area out of the water in case the bag breaks.

-- Check the skin around your child's cast or splint daily for any redness or open skin.
+- Check the skin around your child's cast or splint each day for any redness or open skin.

-- Do not let your child use a sharp or pointed object to scratch his skin under the brace or splint.
+- Do not let your child use a sharp or pointed object to scratch the skin under the brace or splint.

 - Do not let your child push down or lean on any part of the cast, because it may break.